BrunoffNo13/TestFlatDoc/body.md

  - **UploadItinerary**:
   -- { &quot;TabId&quot;:, &quot;RowId&quot;:, &quot;BoxId&quot;:, &quot;FileInformation&quot;: [{ &quot;FileName&quot;: &quot;&quot;, &quot;CreatedDate&quot;: &quot;&quot;}] }

-The UploadItinerary can be altered to either post the item into an existing box (as above) or to create a new box within the specified row by simply removing the BoxID entry.
+The UploadItinerary can be altered to either post the item into an existing box (as above) or to create a new box within the specified row by simply removing the BoxID entry and defining a title for the box as below example shows:

+- {"tabId": 1097, "rowId": 1108, "newBoxTitle": "Box Title String", "fileInformation": [{ "fileName": "test12324", "createdDate": "2021-08-25" }] }

 Examples of these structures are included within the postman flow examples.

 <!--- NKB In terms of the UploadItinerary there are multiple ways to send items --->